-- Faulty Wiring: Wires without wire nuts, open junction boxes.
+- Faulty wiring: Wires without wire nuts, or open junction boxes.

-- Faulty Plumbing: Low water pressure, water stains on ceilings.
+- Faulty plumbing: Low water pressure, or water stains on ceilings.

-- Poor Drainage: Soggy areas in the yard, leaks in basement.
+- Poor drainage: Soggy areas in the yard, or leaks in the basement.

-- Foundation Flaws: Small cracks, sticking doors and windows.
+- Foundation flaws: Small cracks, or doors and windows that stick.

-- Poor Maintenance: Chipped paint, worn shingles, cracked driveway.
+- Poor maintenance: Chipped paint, worn shingles, or a cracked driveway.

-All of these problems can be easily fixed with the right contractor, and shouldn’t be deal breakers.
-However, if any of the following problems are flagged in the report, you might want to have second or third thoughts:
+All of these problems can be easily fixed with the right contractor, and shouldn’t be considered deal breakers.
+However, if any of the following problems are flagged in the report, you might have second thoughts:

-- The Roof Needs Replacing: The average cost of a roof replacement is $7,000.
+- Roof needs replacement: The average cost of a roof replacement is $7,936.

 - The house is in a flood zone: Use FEMA’s flood maps to determine if the home is at risk.